bryantanjw/bedrock-dataexploration/README.md

 - `npm install` to install dependencies of the solution
 - `npx cdk bootstrap` if you haven't already [bootstrapped](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) your target AWS environment for CDK deployments
 - `npx cdk deploy`
-  - This will attempt to download the Bedrock preview SDK (so you must already be logged in to your target allow-listed AWS account) and compile the Java application locally (so you must have Java installed) before running the actual CDK synth/deployment.
+  - This will attempt to download the Bedrock preview SDK (so you must already be logged in to your target allow-listed AWS account) before running the actual CDK synth/deployment.
 - Check in CloudWatch ([as described here](https://catalog.us-east-1.prod.workshops.aws/workshops/2ae99bf2-10df-444f-a21f-8ad0537a9bdd/en-US/appendix)) that your Neptune data is fully copied (which may take some additional time after the main stack deployment is finished).

 That should be it!